 Unfortunately, the simple truth is there’s no light at the end of the tunnel yet; the “sexy nurse” stereotype seems to be as strong as it ever was.
+But this hypersexualized concept isn’t just for Halloween and sexual fantasies.
+It can have a dramatic affect on your life as a medical provider.
 So, what’s a nurse to do?
 We’re going to get those “sexy nurse” gibes every once in a while—at work and away from work.

 When you’re at work, of course you’re going to have to report anything that even borders on sexual harassment, and the sad truth is that nurses represent one of the professions that incurs the most sexual harassment.
 But you need to use your common sense to gauge what’s sexual harassment and what isn’t.
 If a chronically ill 90-year-old patient tells you he has fallen in love with you, well, that’s simply sweet and harmless, and you might as well enjoy the compliment.